divyabaura/PPOBDA-policies/README.md

 3. **Metadata from MIMIC-III**: Extracted metadata from the **MIMIC-III dataset** to support the mapping process and provide additional context for the OBDA framework.(Can be obtained from completing a course https://wiki.knox.cs.aau.dk/mimic-iii_extraction/MIMIC-III)

-4. **PP-OBDA Specifications**: The project includes a set of **Policy JSON files**, which define **denial policies** and **access restrictions** for data access.
+4. **PPOBDA Specifications**: The project includes a set of **Policy JSON files**, which define **denial policies** and **access restrictions** for data access.
 These policies ensure compliance with access rules and regulations.
 (Json file with policies and expected new mapping with embessing of polices are in files)

 ### Goal:
 The ultimate goal of this work is to enable experiments and data retrieval through **Ontology-Based Data Access (OBDA)** systems that integrate OMOP CDM with FHIR and respect the provided **denial policies**.